 The Tabon Cave

 Tired of exploring around, we went back to Kalinga Village and took some rest in the Giletob house.
-But the kids were still alive, they found glory playing with their new found warrior toys.
+But the kids were still alive, they found glory playing with their new warrior toys.

 According to my mother, the old Nayong Pilipino was far better and much wider than the present one.
 And since this park was not so wide, we were able to explore the whole theme park and certainly, everyone had learned a lot from this tour and appreciated what was seen and experienced.